History at Christ the King

 History in the 6th Form

 At A Level we follow the AQA specification and have chosen modules which we believe link well with prior study and provide students the opportunity to develop as historians during their studies as they match closely with our own specialisms and interests.
-There are two examinations at AS and A Level as well as a piece of coursework at A Level, the structure of the course is shown below.
+There are two examinations as well as a piece of coursework at A Level.
+The structure of the course is shown below.

 |Breadth Study – 2 hour 30 minute exam worth 40% of the A Level.||Depth Study – 2 hour 30 minute exam worth 40% of the A Level.||Non-Examined Assessment – 3,000 to 3,500 word essay worth 20% of the A Level.|